rab-dev/localhosts/README.md

 > For example, it could be used to route:
 > `www.example.com` to `localhost:8081`.

-The mapping between host headers and port numbers is defined in a file called `localhosts.txt` which is automatically reloaded when changes are detected to the file.
+The mapping between host headers and port numbers is defined in a textfile called `localhosts` which is automatically reloaded when changes are detected to the file.

 The app can adapt to changes in the routing configuration without the need to restart the server.